lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

 # Generate an Abstract Syntax Tree

-TODO
+Go provides the [`ast` library](https://golang.org/pkg/go/ast/) for parsing Go code into an Abstract Syntax Tree.

-Here is the code that generates an Abstract Syntax Tree given a block of Go code: [`dart/convert.go`](https://github.com/lupyuen/mynewt-newtmgr/blob/ast/dart/convert.go)
+Here's how we call `ast` to generate an Abstract Syntax Tree for a block of Go code: [`dart/convert.go`](https://github.com/lupyuen/mynewt-newtmgr/blob/ast/dart/convert.go#L76-L103)

 ```go
 import (